 16. The Firm's program delivery will result in startup founders, small business owners, nonprofit leaders, government association leaders, business executives, decision makers, thought leaders, consultants, service professionals (i.e. accounting, legal, insurance), subject matter experts, investors, students, faculty, and other professionals creating a digital community in Slack that shares information in real-time about their business, their challenges and their successful recovery.

-17. The Firm shall establish a minimum of five benchmarks to for all participants in the deep dive including but not limited to showing improvement in it Profit and Loss Statement; the ability to rehire workers without grant or other underwriting support; the ability to pay wages at or above a living wage and if appropriate the ability to structurally and financial pivot the business to a more productive incarnation.
+17. The Firm shall establish a minimum of five benchmarks to evaluate business path to and/or business success for all participants in the deep dive including but not limited to showing improvement in it Profit and Loss Statement; the ability to rehire workers without grant or other underwriting support; the ability to pay wages at or above a living wage and if appropriate the ability to structurally and financial pivot the business to a more productive incarnation.
+The Firm shall include additional benchmarks related to sustainability, continuity, resiliency, and/or entrepreneurial mindset and best practices.
+None of the Firm’s work product shall in any way be deemed as guaranteeing any specific economic outcomes for any participant or UCEDA itself.

 18. The Firm shall author summary analysis and focused reports on the RESPOND Program’s impact on Ulster County business sectors.
 These reports may include overall financial analysis, tax and wage revenue generation review; employment statistics and other indications of business health.

 20. The Firm acknowledges that information it receives from the UCEDA or the Ulster County Office of Economic Development, or collects through surveys and interviews conducted for the purposes of this Agreement constitutes Confidential Information as that term is defined in Article 8 of the Agreement and, pursuant to Article 9 of the Agreement, such information is the property of UCEDA.
 The Firm shall obtain UCEDA’s written consent before using such information for any purpose other than providing the Services herein.
+The information requested by the Firm, upon written consent by UCEDA, shall not be unreasonably withheld.

 21. The Firm shall provide UCEDA’s Executive Director with a weekly update and shall provide a written report to the UCEDA Board on a monthly basis.
 The report for the Board shall contain data on the number of each type of services provided under the Agreement, insights from their analysis of business data and business needs, and an assessment of how the program is progressing.